inadarei/cleanjson.chocmixin/README.md

-# Chocolat mixin: clean formatting of JSON snippets.
+# Clean JSON for Chocolat.

 A mixin for the awesome [Chocolat](http://chocolatapp.com) text editor that adds the ability to clean formatting of a JSON snippet.